heyoeyo/toadui/README.md

 # ToadUI

-A UI library with warts!
-ToadUI is a helper UI library built on top of the basic UI provided by OpenCV.
+ToadUI is a helper UI library built on top of the basic UI provided by [OpenCV](https://opencv.org/).
 As such, it inherits much of the UI limitations of OpenCV.
 The goal is to provide ready-to-use UI elements that are not already part of OpenCV (e.g. buttons).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/285c9cfa-1a4e-4347-bb1f-1b8bf4a1a242">
 </p>

+> [!IMPORTANT]
-This library is still in early development.
+> This library is still in early development

 ## Who is this for?

-ToadUI is intended for quick prototyping and is geared towards handling video (or video-like) visualizations.
+This library is intended for prototyping and is geared towards handling video (or video-like) visualizations.
 For example, earlier versions of the library have been used to interactively visualize the internal state of vision transformer models (see experiments from [MuggledDPT](https://github.com/heyoeyo/muggled_dpt/tree/main/experiments) and [MuggledSAM](https://github.com/heyoeyo/muggled_sam/tree/main/experiments)).

 ### Basic features